BaseSecrete/type_scopes/README.md

 # Type Scopes

-Type scopes creates useful scopes based on the type of the columns of your models.
+Type scopes creates useful semantic scopes based on the type of the columns of your models.
-It handles dates, times, strings and numerics.
+It handles dates, times, strings, numerics and booleans.

 Here are examples for all the available scopes: